jchiatt/hodl-daily/_posts/2017-11-8-What-is-Currency.md

 Now that we understand currency, soon we'll cover _cryptocurrency_.

 As a nice exercise beforehand, comment below and tell me why you think cryptocurrency would be an improvement on existing currency.
-Even if you don't really know what cryptocurrency is yet, just by knowing that it's purely digital, tell me why a purely digital means of exchange is better than a piece of paper.
+Even if you don't really know what cryptocurrency is yet, just by knowing that it's purely digital, tell me why a purely digital currency is better than a piece of paper as a means of exchange.